whiskyechobravo/views_oai_pmh/README.md

    name will appear in response to OAI-PMH "Identify" requests.
 5. Add any desired filter criteria.
 These will limit what content is available from your new OAI-PMH endpoint.
-6. Add any fields that provide the data that you wish to publish through OAI- PMH (for example, "Content: Title", "Content: Body", "Content: Post date").
+6. Add any fields that provide the data that you wish to publish through OAI-PMH (for example, "Content: Title", "Content: Body", "Content: Post date").
 Some things to consider when configuring a field:
    * You may uncheck the "Create a label" option, as labels will not be part of the OAI-PMH output and will simply be ignored.
 You may still want to use labels for documentation purposes though.